Part I is more generic and theoretical

 VBA can be used to

-- Automate manual actions and thus prevent human error
+• Automate manual actions preventing human error

-- Create user defined functions that expand Excel's functionality
+• Create user defined functions that expand Excel's functionality

-- Create responsive user interfaces
+• Create responsive user interfaces

-- Run an Excel calculation model for varying inputs while storing or accumulating results
+• Run an Excel calculation model for varying inputs while storing or accumulating results

-- Keep calculation logic in Excel formulas.
+• Try to keep calculation logic within Excel formulas.

 Exercise: create a command button